Isle of Wight Guru

 Kingston Manor comes with a grand dining room called 'The Great Hall'

-You can't hire out all of Arreton Manor but they offer B&B for couples, with a property within the grounds called The Nook and a suite within the house called The Culpeper Suite.
+You can't hire out all of Arreton Manor but they offer B&B for couples in a property within the grounds called The Nook and a suite within the house called The Culpeper Suite.

 This one has a history going back more than a thousand years.
-According to the website, Charles I hid in a cupboard on the first floor, although I believe this was for his safety rather than because he was playing a game of sardines.
+According to the website, Charles I hid in a cupboard on the first floor.
+I believe this was for his safety rather than because he was playing a game of sardines.

 Arreton Manor